Why is my car insurance going up?

 Age

-Your age affects how much you pay for your car insurance and according to the ABI, older and younger drivers pay the most for their car insurance premiums.
-Drivers aged between 31 and 75 pay the least for their car insurance premiums.
-Amongst these, drivers aged between 66 and 70 years old have the cheapest policies priced at around £261 a year on average, which according to the ABI is just over a third of the premium price for drivers aged between 18 and 20 years old.
+Your age affects how much you pay for your car insurance with younger drivers paying the most for their car insurance premiums.
 The following chart, created by the ABI in 2021, highlights the relationship between the age of drivers, car insurance cost, claim frequency and claim costs.
 Those with higher claims costs and more frequent claims experience higher car insurance premiums.

 How age affects the cost of car insurance